GeorgeBernard/WriteOnceFileSystem/README.md

 #### File sizes

 The mastering and mountering programs in theory are constrained by the memory available to read and write the necessary files.
 However, FUSE reads files in 131,072 bytes blocks.
 In other words, a complete read of a 1 MB file causes FUSE to trigger ~8 reads.
 As one would expect this puts a serious performance limitation on large files.
-Therefore, the WOFS is intended for maximum file sizes < 100 MB.
+Therefore, the WOFS is intended for maximum file sizes greater than 100 MB.
 Efforts were made to expand this 131,072 block size limit - however, it appears this is the current upperbound in FUSE's implementation.

 #### Hard Links and Soft Links